 So after the breakfast I got to thinking about the economy and a couple of front-page stories in the New York Times and the Wall Street Journal about the huge corporate-profits comeback and the incredibly strong financial position of American business.
 True enough, while firms have been stockpiling cash and making money hand over fist, and while they have yet to hire new workers or invest in new projects in earnest, the financial-health numbers are very impressive.

 After-tax profits through the second quarter are up $1.2 trillion, marking the third-highest profits share of the economy since 1947.
 The cash hoard runs around $2 trillion, about half of which is overseas.
 It’s actually cheaper for firms to borrow and refinance their debt at rock-bottom interest rates than to pay the 35 percent tax rate on repatriating foreign earnings.
 Here’s an idea: How about a 5 percent tax holiday to bring those foreign earnings back home?

 So U.S. companies have borrowed nearly $500 billion in the corporate bond markets this year.
 The railroad Norfolk Southern Corp. actually borrowed a quarter of a billion dollars in 100-year bonds.
 And Microsoft tapped the borrowing market for $4.75 billion at an interest rate of less than 1 percent.

-Now, The New York Times put a sinister spin on this, as one might expect.
-The Gray Lady complained that while firms are getting cheap money, they're not yet creating jobs.
+Now, the New York Times put a sinister spin on this, as one might expect.
+The Gray Lady complained that while firms are getting cheap money, they’re not yet creating jobs.
 Fine.
-That's true.
+That’s true.
 But we are seeing the first faint signs of capital investment spending.
-Non-defense capital-goods orders are growing at 20 percent year-on-year, and shipments are rising at 13 percent.
-And private job creation is coming in at about 70,000 per month.
+Non-defense capital-goods orders are growing at 20 percent year-on-year and shipments are rising at 13 percent.
+And private job creation is coming in about 70,000 per month.